There’s no doubt email marketing is (very) effective, but choosing which of the many email marketing services to use can be just a tad overwhelming.

 The best email marketing tool for you will depend on your budget, needs, and a variety of other factors.
 What works for someone else may not work for you, and vice versa.

-Sendinblue is an email service provider that distinguishes itself by charging per email, and not per contact.
+Sendinblue (affiliate link) is an email service provider that distinguishes itself by charging per email, and not per contact.

 They started specialising in transaction-based emails, but have now expanded and offer great email marketing solutions to all kinds of users, including SMS marketing and detailed email workflows.